Counterfactual Sensitivity and Robustness: Procedure

+\begin{remark} We allow for conditional moments models with $\mb E[g_1(U,X,\theta,\gamma)|X=x] \leq P_{10}(x)$ (and similarly for (\ref{e:mod:2})-(\ref{e:mod:4})) if $U$ is independent of $X$ and $X$ takes values in a finite set $\mc X$.
+Moment functions are then stacked across $x \in \mc X$ to form $g_1$, $g_2$, $g_3$, and $g_4$ (see Examples~\ref{ex:choice-welfare}-\ref{ex:DDC}).
+Appendix~\ref{ax:extension} discusses extensions to conditional moment models where the distribution of $U$ may vary with the value of (discrete) covariates, and to non-separable models with discrete covariates.
+Models with continuous covariates fall outside the scope of our procedure. \end{remark}

+\begin{remark} Our setup relies on the counterfactual being expressible as (\ref{e:kappa}).
+If $k$ is vector-valued, our procedure can be applied to compute the support function\footnote{A closed convex set is determined by its support function---see \citeauthor{Rockafellar} (\citeyear{Rockafellar}, Section 13).} of the identified set of counterfactuals: set $k^\tau(U,\theta,\gamma) = \tau'k(U,\theta,\gamma)$ for a conformable unit vector $\tau$ and replace (\ref{e:kappa}) with $\kappa^\tau = \E^F[k^\tau(U,\theta,\gamma_0)]$.
+Our setup excludes counterfactuals that are infinite-dimensional, such as the distribution of the number of firms in a market. \end{remark}

+\begin{remark} The distribution $F$ is not nonparametrically identified in any of the above examples or, more generally, in the class of models (\ref{e:mod}) when the support of $U$ contains many more points than there are moment conditions (e.g., when $U$ is continuously distributed). \end{remark}

-The distribution $F$ is typically not nonparametrically identified.
-Therefore, in common practice, a seemingly reasonable and/or computationally convenient distribution, say $F_*$, is assumed by the researcher and maintained throughout the analysis.
-We refer to $F_*$ as the researcher's \emph{default} or \emph{benchmark} specification.
+In common practice, a seemingly reasonable or computationally convenient distribution, say $F_*$, is assumed by the researcher and maintained throughout the analysis (e.g., bivariate Normal in Example~\ref{ex:game} and i.i.d.
+Gumbel in Examples~\ref{ex:choice-welfare} and \ref{ex:DDC}).
+Given $F_*$ and estimates $\hat P = (\hat P_1,\hat P_2)$ of $P_0$ and $\hat \gamma$ of $\gamma_0$, the researcher computes an estimate $\hat \theta$ of $\theta$ using a criterion function based on the moment conditions